blairebingham/Project-03-Final-Project/docs/plan.md

 - **Navigation:** Build the shared `<nav>` component
 - **Content Injection:**
     - Add the "hero" section and Specials list to `index.html`.
-    - Add the "Our Story" text and the "Hours" table t0 `about.html`.
+    - Add the "Our Story" text and the "Hours" table to `about.html`.
 - **Semantic Check:** Ensure all content is wrapped in appropriate tage (`<main>`,`<section>`,`<footer>`).
 ## Phase 3 - Visual Design (CSS)
 - **External Link:** Link `style.css` to both HTML files.